Cowboys & Indians

 "That'll be day," replied Jones.

 He finally found the taxi rank, and after much head-shaking and pointing from the over helpful natives, arrived at the first taxi.
-His bags were loaded into the trunk and he slumped with relief into the back and growled "Marriot."
+His bags were loaded

 The driver twisted around to face him, his shiny sienna face beaming, "No sir, no, no!
-Marriot is tutee [shit], Hilton is much better, I take you there.
-My cousin can give you 12% discount."
+Marriot is tutee [shit], Hilton is much better, I take you

-'Goddamn fucking miserable lentil-eating cattle-loving crazies' thought Jones, and with immense control replied "I don't want to go to the Hilton, take me to the Marriot you monkey nut."
+'Goddamn fucking miserable lentil-eating cattle-loving crazies' thought Jones, and with immense control replied "I don't want to go to the Hilton, take me

 "I can see you are new to Mumbai, trust me yaar [friend] I will get you a good price," he insisted.